Dairy-Free Radish Salad

 How To Make Radish Salad

-- Combine the olive oil, lemon juice, honey, salt, and pepper in a bowl or jar with tightly fitting lid.
-Shake or whisk until fully blended.
+Whisk the olive oil, lemon juice, honey, salt, and pepper together in a small bowl, or shake them in a jar with a tight fitting lid, until fully blended.
+The dressing should be light and well balanced.

 Chef Jenn’s Tips